HANDS:

 02

-When his time came he tricked Thanatos, the god of death, and chained him in Tartarus, a dungeon of torture.
-Let me repeat.
-He tricked the god of death, leaving him chained in a dungeon.
+Sisyphus was a king of Corinth.
+He was smart and courageous.
+When his time came he tricked Thanatos, the god of death and chained him in Tartarus, a dungeon of torment.
+Let me repeat: he tricked the god of death, leaving him chained in a dungeon.

 03